 This table shall not be interpreted to have changed the allocation keys shown in Recommendation 14-04.
-The new keys shall be established in the future consideration by the Commission.
+The new keys shall be established in the future for consideration by the Commission.

-Mauritania may catch up to 5 t for research in each year.
+Mauritania may catch up to 5 t for research in each year, if they respect the rules of reporting of catches defined in this recommendation.
 The catch shall be deducted from the unallocated reserve.

-These TACs shall be reviewed annually on the advice of the SCRS.
+The TAC shall be reviewed annually on the advice of the SCRS.

-(b) Depending on availability, Chinese Taipei may transfer up to 50 t, 50 t and 50 t of its quotas to Korea in 2018, 2019 and 2020, respectively.
+Depending on availability, Chinese Taipei may transfer up to 50 t and 50 t of its quotas to Korea in 2019 and 2020, respectively.